huzaifa620/rag-f1gpt-chatbot-nextjs/README.md

 - Next.js 15, React 19
 - Vercel AI SDK (`ai`) for streaming responses
-- OpenAI API (chat + `text-embedding-3-small` embeddings)
+- OpenAI-compatible AI/ML API (chat + `text-embedding-3-small` embeddings)
 - DataStax Astra DB Vector for storage and similarity search
 - LangChain text splitters, Puppeteer for web scraping
 - TypeScript, ESLint, Tailwind CSS v4

 ## How it works

-1. Seeding: `scripts/loadDB.ts` scrapes a curated list of F1 URLs with Puppeteer, removes HTML, splits text into overlapping chunks, generates embeddings via OpenAI, and writes documents into an Astra DB collection with a 1536-dimension vector.
+1. Seeding: `scripts/loadDB.ts` scrapes a curated list of F1 URLs with Puppeteer, removes HTML, splits text into overlapping chunks, generates embeddings via the AI/ML API, and writes documents into an Astra DB collection with a 1536-dimension vector.
 2. Querying: `app/api/chat/route.ts` embeds the latest user message, performs a vector search on Astra DB (top 10 by similarity), and injects the retrieved context into a system prompt.
 3. Answering: The API streams a chat completion back to the client using the Vercel AI SDK’s `OpenAIStream`.

 ## Prerequisites

 - Node.js 20+
-- OpenAI API Key
+- AI/ML API Key (OpenAI-compatible)
 - DataStax Astra DB (Serverless Vector) project with:
   - Application Token
   - API Endpoint (Data API)